wfearn/ros-morrf-project/README.md

 Before anything, make sure that you're running Ubuntu 14.04 or a variant that runs it.
 We will discuss briefly small changes that you need to make if you're running Elementary OS, if your variant is not Elementary then you will be on your own if you run into issues.

-#### H4 1.
+####1.
 Install ROS
 You can follow the tutorial here: wiki.ros.org/indigo/Installation/Ubuntu

-    You may also install Jade, however if what you're doing requires use of the turtlebot, its better to install Indigo.
+If what you're doing requires use of the turtlebot, its better to install Indigo.

 If you install Jade you will not be able to run any of the turtlebot sims or anything like that.

 Elementary OS Only:
     You will be required to do the following command: echo "export ROS_OS_OVERRIDE=elementary" >> ~/.bashrc

     And on the part where you set up your sources.list in the ROS tutorial, you need to replace $(lsb_release-sc) with the word "trusty" in order to get it to work correctly.

-#### H4 2.
+####2.
 Follow the tutorial link at the bottom of the ROS installation page.

 Look where it says "Please proceed to the ROS Tutorials," to set up your ROS Environment.

-    Section 3 of "Installing and Configuring your ROS Environment" is the only one you need to follow, it will allow you to set up your catkin workspace.
+Section 3 of "Installing and Configuring your ROS Environment" is the only one you need to follow.
+It will allow you to set up your catkin workspace.
 This is where you will put the ros-morrf-project in order to run it.

-#### H4 3.
+####3.
 Clone the ros-morrf-project and mm_apriltags_tracker into your ~/catkin_ws/src directory

     the links are found here respectively: